-Wonder Woman Sequel Shows Chris Pine To Return As Love Interest Steve Trevor in “Wonder Woman 1984”
+‘Wonder Woman’ Sequel Shows Chris Pine To Return As Love Interest Steve Trevor In ‘Wonder Woman 1984’

 — Gal Gadot (@GalGadot) June 13, 2018

-It will be a significant departure from the iconic portray of the character as made famous in comics, though not without precedent.
-The Nerdist recently reported that the 1980s can be considered the second gold age for the character, pointing to the ‘Crisis on Infinite Earths’ story arc that completely remodeled Wonder Woman into a more savage warrior than ever before, amping up her feminist credentials in the process.
+It will be a significant departure from the iconic portrayal of the character as made famous in comics, though not without precedent.
+The Nerdist recently reported that the 1980s can be considered the second golden age for the character, pointing to the “Crisis on Infinite Earths” story arc that completely remodeled Wonder Woman into a more savage warrior than ever before, amping up her feminist credentials in the process.

-While the ‘Crisis on Infinite Earths’ angle may have deleted some of the more iconic mainstays of the canonical Wonder Woman, including her invisible aircraft and love interest Steve Trevor, it would appear that the film iteration does not appear to be following suit – on the latter front at least.
+While the “Crisis on Infinite Earths” angle may have deleted some of the more iconic mainstays of the canonical Wonder Woman, including her invisible aircraft and love interest Steve Trevor, it would appear that the film iteration does not appear to be following suit – on the latter front at least.

-Of course, the burning question on most the mind of most fans of the Amazonian warrior and her film representation is: how did Steve Trevor survive the explosion of his aircraft at the climax of the first film?
+Of course, the burning question on the minds of most fans of the Amazonian warrior and her film representation is: How did Steve Trevor survive the explosion of his aircraft at the climax of the first film?

-Spoilers aside (and of course, it’s been out long enough to safely talk about, at least according to the fine folks at Vulture who conduced an informal poll on spoiler etiquette), it seemed fairly set-in-stone that Diana’s love interest had bitten the big one.
-Trevor is loaded up with several tonnes of ordnance and fires directly into the ammo racks, detonating the entire aircraft in a spectacular explosion.
+Spoilers aside (and of course, it’s been out long enough to safely talk about, at least according to the fine folks at Vulture who conducted an informal poll on spoiler etiquette), it seemed fairly set in stone that Diana’s love interest had bitten the big one.
+Trevor is loaded up with several tons of ordnance and fires directly into the ammo racks, detonating the entire aircraft in a spectacular explosion.

 Maybe love does conquer all?
-Or is Steve Trevor actually in possession of super powers or abilities himself?
+Or is Steve Trevor actually in possession of superpowers or abilities himself?

 Only time and an evening in a dimly-lit theater will tell.
-There is still no official word on a theatrical release date for the much anticipated sequel.
+There is still no official word on a theatrical release date for the much-anticipated sequel.